 Customers experiencing an extended outage can take advantage of special rates at participating hotels.
 Click the link below to see a list of participating hotels and to book your stay.

 You may qualify for a free home solar system from our partner, GRID Alternatives.
-Find out if the Single-family Affordable Solar Homes (SASH) program, a California state program for low- or fixed-income families, can help you.
+Find out if the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program, a state of California program for low- or fixed-income families living in specific neighborhoods, can help you.

-If you are enrolled in CARE or FERA, live in a high fire risk area, and rely on critical, life sustaining medical equipment, you may be eligible to receive a portable backup battery solution at no cost to you.
+If you live in a high fire risk area and rely on critical, life-sustaining medical equipment, you may be eligible to receive a portable backup battery solution at no cost to you.

 A portable power station can help power small devices and household appliances for a limited time to help you be more resilient during an emergency.
-Beginning July 1, 2021, if you purchase qualifying models and live in an area designated as a Tier 2 or Tier 3 high fire risk zone, you could receive a $75 rebate.
+Beginning September 1, 2022, if you purchase qualifying models and live in an area designated as a Tier 2 or Tier 3 high fire risk area, you could receive a $150 rebate.

 A portable generator can help power large household appliances and devices such as refrigerators, lighting, water pumps and garage doors during an emergency.
-Beginning July 1, 2021, if you purchase a qualifying model, you could receive a $200 rebate (or a $500 rebate for income qualified or medical baseline customers) if you live in an area designated as a Tier 2 or Tier 3 high fire risk zone.
+Beginning September 1, 2022, if you purchase a qualifying model, you could receive a $200 rebate (or a $600 rebate for income qualified or medical baseline customers) if you live in an area designated as a Tier 2 or Tier 3 high fire risk area.

 If you depend on electrically-powered medical equipment, plan to have a backup power source in case of a power outage.
 You may be eligible for SCE’s Medical Baseline program.
 Learn about the program and how to apply at sce.com/medicalbaseline.